Netflix’s first CEO: Why Netflix will win the streaming wars

 Culture is a critical piece of success.
 And a lot of that stuff was forged early on, and part of what I wanted to get across is where some of that culture came from, where the seeds of freedom and responsibility were planted.

-FC: Has it changed from when you were there versus how it’s kind of codified now in the legendary Culture Deck (a 125-slide presentation that outlined the company’s values, expected behaviors, and core philosophy).
+FC: Has it changed from when you were there versus how it’s kind of codified now in the legendary Culture Deck (a 125-slide presentation that outlined the company’s values, expected behaviors, and core philosophy)?

 MR: The first caveat, of course, is that I’m no longer there so I don’t see it from the inside.
 But certainly the things I read and hear about the culture, there are lots of resemblances.
 However, I acknowledge it’s different.
 It’s one thing to have a culture that works for 300 people and another one to have that same culture work for 7,000 people.
 And those things need to change.
 But it is remarkable how many of them are exactly the same.
 At the beginning, of course, we never had a strict sense of vacation time.
 We all worked when we had to, and we all took our Tuesday evening date nights when we had to.
 And the ultimate thing is getting the work done.